timber & deck finishes

 Penetrating finishes repel water and don't crack or peel.
 However they dont last as long as film forming finishes.
 They require a top up coat regularly because they dry out over time.
 This is generally fairly easy to do.
 Simply clean the surface and apply another coat.
 Poor quality finishes may only last 6 months before requiring a top up coat.
 Good quality finishes will last 12 months or more depending on the exposure.
 For example decks in full exposure are constantly subjected to full sun and rain so likely need a top up coat annually.
 Vertical timber features or timber that has a roof over it will likely last 4 or 5 years before requiring a top up coat.
 When it stops repelling water it needs a top up coat.

 Below are our top five picks for penetrating exterior timber finishes that are eco friendly, durable, aesthetically pleasing and easy to apply and maintain.
-Each are good products but will suit different aesthetics, different purposes and price ranges.
+Each are good products, have different aesthetics, different purposes, and different price ranges.